datdao1998/AWS-SAA-03-Note/notes/ec2.md

 2. Scripts entered as user data are executed as the root user, hence do not need the sudo command in the script.
 Any files you create will be owned by root; if you need non-root users to have file access, you should modify the permissions accordingly in the script.

 3. By default, user data scripts and cloud-init directives run only during the boot cycle when you first launch an instance.
 You can update your configuration to ensure that your user data scripts and cloud-init directives run every time you restart your instance.

+## Dedicated Instances
+**Dedicated Instances** are Amazon EC2 instances that run in a virtual private cloud (VPC) on hardware that's dedicated to a single customer.
+Dedicated Instances that belong to different AWS accounts are physically isolated at a hardware level, even if those accounts are linked to a single-payer account.
+However, Dedicated Instances may share hardware with other instances from the same AWS account that are not Dedicated Instances